Smile4ever/wikitools/watch_category/README.md

 watch_category
 --------------
 watch_category is a script to (constantly) check a MediaWiki category.
 It uses the MediaWiki API.
-Once it detects changes in the category members, it opens the category page in the default browser.
+Once it detects changes in the category members, it opens the changed pages or the category page in the default browser (see Configuration).

 Requirements
 ------------